 We quickly headed for the pool.
-The pool was warm but not hot or cold – perfect for me!
+It was warm – not hot or cold – perfect for me!

-But the rain came inside the hotel, and as my son went to go to the bathroom, the polished marble tiles aquaplaned him across the floor and he banged his head really badly.
+But the rain got into the hotel, and as my son went to go to the bathroom, the polished marble tiles aquaplaned him across the floor and he banged his head really badly.

 We passed the square where we later found out divided the indigenous from the Spaniards.